Bar light, bar bright

 Maybe you wouldnt be amazed, but I was.
 I got no fewer than 20 e-mails from people who wanted it.

 Yesterday, I got a call from a guy named Steve.
 He said he and his dad were opening a bar and wanted the Bradoween Bar to put on BBQ patio.
+He said he already had bar stools and he’d even found some rustic whiskey barrels for sale for an added effect.
 A couple hours later, I helped Steve and his dad, Roger, load the thing on a trailer.
 Ten minutes later, the Bradoween Bar was gone.

 I walked in and my wife looked at me with sympathetic eyes.
 She hugged me as I said, “No big deal.”